Why do i blow holes when spot welding on vehicles?

 Your spot welder isn't officially called a spot welder, its a resistance welder.
 It uses the resistance in a weld joint to generate heat.
-This heat builds up at the highest resistance (between the plates to be welded) until the material to be welded is molten.
+This heat builds up at the highest resistance (between the plates to be welded) until it is molten.
 This molten metal is then squeezed together between the electrodes and allowed to go cold, forming a spot.

 In the welding stack, you have three resistances

 - The first layer of material to be welded (steel)

 - An air gap - even when the steels are clamped together, in theory, an air gap to electricity.

 - The last layer of material to be welded.